The site is open seven days a week except for major state holidays. Regular hours (fall, winter and spring) are Noon-5pm (last admission 4:00pm).

 Regular admission is $6 for adults (ages 13+), $4 for seniors (ages 60+) and $3 for children (ages 6-12).
 Children under age 6 are eligible for free admission.

-– These updates are contingent upon the Governor’s “Idaho Rebounds” stages of reopening plan.
+- All COVID-related restrictions are contingent upon the Governor’s “Idaho Rebounds” stages of reopening plan and local mandates.

 Children 12 and under MUST be accompanied by an adult.